blazium-engine/export-blazium-game/README.md

 # Export Blazium Game Action

 Reusable Action that build a Blazium game.
 These actions build and sign the games with the [Blazium Engine](https://blazium.app/download/prebuilt-binaries) of the version specified.
 The `platform-name` has to match the export name you set up in the Export tab in Blazium Engine.
+This action overrides `export_presets.cfg` file.

 Sample usage:
 ```yml